TheGrandmother/jFML/README.md

 Short ISA description
 -------
 	Each instruction is a 16-bit word.
-	An instruction may have at most two arguments.<br>
+	An instruction may have at most two arguments.
-	An instruction may carry up to two non registry arguments.<br>
+	An instruction may carry up to two non registry arguments.
-		These will be placed after the instruction in memory.<br>
+		These will be placed after the instruction in memory.
-		In the case of only one non register argument this will be placed immediately after<br>
-		the instruction.
-In the case of two non registry arguments the first address after<br>
-		the instruction will be the first argument and the next will be the second.<br>
+		In the case of only one non register argument this will be placed immediately after the instruction.
+In the case of two non registry arguments the first address after the instruction will be the first argument and the next will be the second.

-####Instruction encoding bits:<br>
+####Instruction encoding bits:
 	0-3.
-These specify the second argument(a2)<br>
+These specify the second argument(a2)
 	4-7.
-These specify the first argument (a1)<br>
+These specify the first argument (a1)
 	8-11.
-These specify the operation to be done<br>
+These specify the operation to be done
 	12-15.
-These specify the action to be taken.<br>
+These specify the action to be taken.

 ####Argument encodings:
 	bits 0-1: